c0dingfun/Note-Collection/C#/C# - LINQ.md

 Structure of a LINQ Query
 ----

-- LINQ queries work by specifying 3 things:
+- LINQ queries, basics, work by specifying 3 things:

     1. Where is the source data? (**FROM**)
     2. Of that source data, do I want any specific data? (**WHERE**)